thorpej/CoPicoVision/README.md

 ![CC BY-SA 4.0](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)

 ## Project Status
+### Update - Jan 23, 2025
+I received the rev 2.0 boards a little while ago, and the other night started building one up, only to realize I forgot to oder some parts.
+Oh well, no big deal...
+I have some travel planned for the next few days, and when I get back, the parts will be here.
+I'm continuing to make tweaks to the rev 3.0 board, replacing through-hole components with surface-mount equivalents; it's really amazing how much faster it is to build up a board with surface-mount bits.
+The rev 2.0 CoPicoVision is by far my most ambitious SMT project to date, and rev 3.0 will be even MOAR.

+I've settled on rev 3.0 being the final "classic" CoPicoVision (barring bugs, obviously), but I am already thinking about a rev 4.0 that will eliminate the out-of-production audio chips in favor of a second Pi Pico that will emulate both the SN76489AN and the AY-3-8910.
+I'm going to spend a lot of time breadboarding that before I make the leap, but it's my goal to eliminate those hard to source parts.
+Only the Z80A will remain, and it's still somewhat available (for now, at least).

 ### Update - Jan 7, 2025
 I've done some work to update to the latest version of pico9918, and submitted a PR for my build parameterization changes.